Baden-Baden & the Black Forest

 A guided tour of Schloss Rastatt, a magnificent Baroque residence offering a glimpse into the grandeur of Germany’s aristocratic past.

-A visit to and guided tour of the charming Brahms House near Baden-Baden, where the composer lived for 9 years.
+A guided tour of the charming Brahms House near Baden-Baden, where the composer lived for 9 years.

 A guided tour of Ulm Minster, the second tallest church in the world, on our way from Baden-Baden to Munich.